-The outsourcing of employees is only allowed for 20 types of jobs on a specific list promulgated by the Vietnam Government.
-Agency workers have the right to be paid the same wage as the wage of an employee of the subleasing employer with the same professional qualifications and doing the same job or a job of the same value, and must be provided with similar labour conditions as the employees of the subleasing employer.
+Under Vietnam's employment laws, labour outsourcing is defined as the situation where an employee is employed by an enterprise that is licensed to conduct labour outsourcing, where that employee then works for another sub-leasing employer.
+The outsourced employee is subject to the management of the sub-leasing employer, while maintaining an employment relationship with the outsourcing enterprise.
+Labour outsourcing can only be conducted in respect of 20 categories of jobs that are contained on a specific list promulgated by the Government of Vietnam to satisfy the sub-leasing employer's temporary demand for labour, for a maximum term of up to 12 months.
+Outsourced employees have the right to be paid the same wage as the wage of an employee of the sub-leasing employer with the same professional qualifications and doing the same job, or a job of the same value, and must be provided with similar labour conditions as the employees of the sub-leasing employer.

-Part-time Workers
+Part-Time Workers

 Part-time employees are entitled to receive the same wages and have the same rights and obligations as full-time employees, and are entitled to the same opportunities, treatment and working conditions as full-time employees.
-For the consequences for misclassifying workers as "independent contractors" rather than "employees", see Question 2.
+For the consequences for misclassifying workers as "independent contractors" rather than "employees", see Question 3.
 In Vietnam, all employees must have their employment contracts with the company for whom they are providing services, and not with any other member of the group.